wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 or depend on the kind of surface the robot is moving on.
 Even knowing the wheel radius, the odometry may still be off if the wheel radius is not the same for both wheels.
 Robot wheels often slip on the ground as they turn, and usually in an unpredictable way.
+Odometry doesn't report how the robot actually moved, it reports how the robot was expected to move, given the wheel encoders' readings.

 The distance between the wheels is harder to estimate, and it is usually the source of the largest errors in odometry.
 The distance between the wheels can be estimated by measuring the distance between the wheel centers, but this is not always accurate and is affected by several factors.
-Tires are usually not , and the point of contact with the ground may change for a number of reasons, so it is hard to know where the contact distance between wheels is.
+Tires are usually not flat, and the point of contact with the ground may change for a number of reasons, so it is hard to know where the contact distance between wheels is.
 The distance may be different when the robot is moving in a straight line versus when making a left turn versus when making a right turn.